 - Clients cannot change or amend a brief after being claimed by the writer(s) without contacting their account manager.
 There may be charges for changes commensurate with the extra work that is required.

-- Clients can make either open orders, which are available to a pool of writers and can be completed by any working at the price-point, or direct orders, where the client specifies that a specific writer must complete the task.
-In the latter case contact should be made to the account manager for manual assignment of briefs.
+- Clients can make either open orders – which are available to a pool of writers and can be completed by any working at the price-point – or direct orders, where the client states that a specific writer must complete the task.
+In the latter case, contact should be made to the account manager for manual assignment of briefs.

 - Orders must be paid for in full before they can appear to our pool of writers unless otherwise agreed between client and Daily Posts.

-- Cancellation of a contract already in progress attracts a fee at the discretion of management.
-This is to compensate for time and resources spent on the task already.
-We will deduct this fee and refund any balance in a reasonable timeframe.
+- Cancellation of a contract already in progress attracts a fee at the discretion of the management.
+This is to compensate for time and resources already spent on the task.
+We will deduct this fee and refund any balance in a reasonable time frame.

 - Daily Posts makes sure all disputes between the company and clients are handled swiftly and with professionalism.
 Our dispute process is straightforward and must be followed by all our clients if they are not happy with orders delivered to them.
 We reserve the right to uphold or reject complaints based on the available information.

-- Clients who are not happy with delivered work must give an opportunity for the copy to be amended based on feedback provided.
+- Clients who are not happy with delivered work must give an opportunity for the copy to be amended, based on feedback provided.
 The feedback needs to be clear, concise and objective.
 Briefs may not be changed at this stage.
-If client requirements have changed then work may be treated as a new task and attract payment.
-If the original brief is deemed not met, and further attempts to produce the content fail, a part or full refund will be issues.
+If client requirements have changed, then work may be treated as a new task and attract payment.
+If the original brief is deemed not met, and further attempts to produce the content fail, a part or full refund will be issued.

-- Following the amendment of the copy, client can contact the front office for management to get involved in the dispute.
-While contacting the front office, it is important to list the Order ID as well as details of the dispute.
+- Following the amendment of the copy, the client can contact the front office for management to get involved in the dispute.
+While contacting the front office, it is important to list the Order ID, as well as details of the dispute.

 - The Daily Posts management team will review the brief issued by the client, the copy submitted and the complaint made.
-If it is agreed that the copy fell well below standards outlined in the brief, the client will be given the opportunity to relist the task for another writer to work on it from scratch at no extra cost.
-If, however, management agrees that copy matches specification outlined in the original brief, we reserve the right to strike out the complaint.
+If it is agreed that the copy fell well below standards outlined in the brief, the client will be given the opportunity to relist the task for another writer to work on it from scratch, at no extra cost.
+However, if management agrees that copy matches specification outlined in the original brief, we reserve the right to strike out the complaint.

-- After 14 days following delivery of content and deliveries will be deemed as accepted.
+- After 14 days following delivery of content, deliveries will be deemed as accepted.